 All of MIAS' access persons are required to provide quarterly reports of personal trading activities in covered securities and annual securities holdings reports.
-All access persons are required to provide duplicate brokerage statements to MIAS.
+All access persons are required to provide duplicate brokerage statements to MIAS, which may be through an automated system that provides transaction and/or holdings information directly to MIAS, or through receipt of paper statements.
 MIAS routinely reviews the personal trading activities of its employees for potential conflicts of interest and transactions made in securities held on the restricted list, as well as other violations of the Code.